Welcome to today's edition of the Rush 24-7 podcast.

 I want to make sure you remember the characters here.

-Am I gonna have to feed him regular milk or am I gonna have to call to scrounge up the little bit of change I do have for formula or even baby food?
+Am I going to have to feed him regular milk or am I going to have to call a scrounge up the little bit of change I do have for formula or even baby food?

 Hey, have you ever tried 911 to see if it delivers some McNuggets?